How to Prepare for Gravel Events

 March 23, 2026

 Gravel racing has quickly become one of the most exciting and demanding disciplines in cycling.
-Events like Hell of the North, Paris to Ancaster, Scrappy Badger, Screaming Squirrel, The Eager Beaver, Unbound Gravel, and the UCI Gravel Series - OG Classique all test not just your fitness—but your preparation.
+Not only do gravel routes have less traffic but they also include an extra technical challenge which can add a bit of fun.
+The cycling calendar has numerous races/mass participation events which are a great physical challenge as well as a way to discover some countryside.
+Events like Hell of the North, Paris to Ancaster, Scrappy Badger, Screaming Squirrel, The Eager Beaver, Unbound Gravel, and the UCI Gravel Series - OG Classique are all a good test of fitness but to really enjoy them proper preparation is key.

-The difference between a strong ride and a frustrating one often comes down to how well you are prepared and how well your bike is set up.
+The difference between an enjoyable ride and a frustrating one often comes down to how well you are prepared and how well your bike is set up.

-At Mariposa Bicycles, we’ve spent decades building bikes designed for real-world conditions.
-Here’s how to prepare your bike for gravel racing—so you can ride faster, more comfortably, and with confidence.
+At Mariposa Bicycles, we’ve spent decades building bikes designed for all conditions.
+Here’s how to prepare your bike for gravel racing and riding so you can enjoy the day on the dirt:

 Study the Course (and Pre-Ride if Possible)